aadish-25/devenvx-cli/README.md

 ## ✨ Why DevEnvx?

-- **npm-Native Execution** – No need to install anything globally.
-Just run it instantly via `npx devenvx`.
+- **Powered by npm** – Instantly accessible via the world’s most trusted package registry.
+No installs.
+No browser.
+Just run.
 - **Truly One-Line Setup** – From nothing to a fully configured environment in seconds
 - **Zero Browser Required** – Everything happens in your terminal
 - **Windows-Native Integration** – Purpose-built for Windows using PowerShell scripts